adam-ard/organic-markdown/README.md

 `````

-In your `LIT.md` file, you have created an executable code block.
+In your `LIT.omd` file, you have created an executable code block.
 An
 organic markdown code block has a language attribute followed by curly
 bracket delimited attributes.
 Notice that we have given the block a name, and set
 its menu attribute to true.

-Now when you run `omd` in the same directory as your `LIT.md` file,
+Now when you run `omd` in the same directory as your `LIT.omd` file,
 you should see something like this:

 ```